Narrative: Human nature

 Owen Flanagan of Duke University, a leading consciousness researcher, writes, "Evidence strongly suggests that humans in all cultures come to cast their own identity in some sort of narrative form.
 We are inveterate storytellers."
 Stories are an important aspect of culture.
 Many works of art and most works of literature tell stories; indeed, most of the humanities involve stories.

-Stories are of ancient origin, existing in ancient Egyptian, ancient Greek, Chinese, and Indian cultures and their myths.
-Stories are also a ubiquitous component of human communication, used as parables and examples to illustrate points.
-Storytelling was probably one of the earliest forms of entertainment.
 As noted by Owen Flanagan, narrative may also refer to psychological processes in self-identity, memory, and meaning-making.

 Semiotics begins with the individual building blocks of meaning called signs; semantics is the way in which signs are combined into codes to transmit messages.
 This is part of a general communication system using both verbal and non-verbal elements, and creating a discourse with different modalities and forms.

 In On Realism in Art, Roman Jakobson attests that literature exists as a separate entity.
 He and many other semioticians prefer the view that all texts, whether spoken or written, are the same, except that some authors encode their texts with distinctive literary qualities that distinguish them from other forms of discourse.
 Nevertheless, there is a clear trend to address literary narrative forms as separable from other forms.
 This is first seen in Russian Formalism through Victor Shklovsky's analysis of the relationship between composition and style, and in the work of Vladimir Propp, who analyzed the plots used in traditional folk-tales and identified 31 distinct functional components.
 This trend (or these trends) continued in the work of the Prague School and of French scholars such as Claude Lévi-Strauss and Roland Barthes.
 It leads to a structural analysis of narrative and an increasingly influential body of modern work that raises important theoretical questions: